 Forensic transcription begins with forensic audio enhancement.
-This is the process of using various software programs and expert filtering to remove the unwanted sounds and increase the volume and intelligibility of the wanted sounds which are usually conversations.
+This is the process of using various software programs and expert filtering to remove unwanted sounds and increase the volume and intelligibility of the wanted sounds, normally conversations.
 Background noise includes noisy furnaces, air conditioners, buzzes and hums, traffic, and wind.

-Over the last 34 years as Audio/Video Forensic Experts, Primeau Forensics has developed a tool to help litigators better hear and comprehend poor quality audio recordings that are to be used in court.
-We are very good at audio enhancement and helping our clients know the best method of audio playback in the courtroom so everyone can hear the audio recording being played during the litigation.
+Over the last 35 years as audio and video forensic experts, Primeau Forensics has developed a tool to help litigators better hear and comprehend poor quality audio recordings that are to be used in court.
+We excel at audio enhancement, as well as helping our clients determine the best method of audio playback in the courtroom so everyone can hear the audio recording during the litigation.

-A forensic transcript is prepared by an audio forensic expert using critical listening skills, the same expertise used for voice identification and speaker recognition.
-Then when the enhanced digital audio recording is played in court, the written transcript can be followed during the playback of the enhanced audio recording so everyone in can understand what is being said.
+A forensic transcript is prepared by an audio forensic expert using critical listening skills, the same expertise used for voice identification, and speaker recognition.
+Then, when the enhanced digital audio recording is played in court, the written transcript can be followed during the playback of the enhanced audio recording so everyone can understand what is being said.

 The forensic transcript can also be notarized which in a sense certifies it as ‘true and accurate beyond a reasonable degree of scientific certainty’.
-Each forensic transcript assignment we complete at Primeau Forensics is quoted based on the amount of audio enhancement that is required for the audio recording restoration and time it will take to listen and document the words spoken in the recorded conversation.
+Each forensic transcript assignment we complete at Primeau Forensics is quoted based on the amount of audio enhancement that is required for the audio recording restoration and the time it will take to listen and document the words spoken in the recorded conversation

 Forensic transcription is not limited to audio recordings.
 Primeau Forensics has transcribed video recordings as well.
 We load the video recording into our forensic computer and remove the audio track.
 Once the audio has been enhanced, we post the clean restored audio back onto the video.
 Now we have a video enhancement to help with the litigation.